TylerLu/ContosoInsurance2/Src/README.md

 ## How To: Wipe all claims ##

-After a period of time, there would be lots of claims in the system.
-You can wipe them by the following steps:
+As you use the demo, many claims will accumulate in the databases and in the blob storage container.
+To wipe the claims and reset the demo, perform the the following steps:

-1. Open the Web App:
+1. Open the Web App in a web browser and log in.

    ![](Images/Deployment/azure-web-app.png)

-2. Click the username at the top right of the page:
+2. Click the **username** at the top right of the page:

    ![](Images/Deployment/admin-user-info.png)

-   1. Click **Wipe Claims**.
+3. Click **Wipe Claims**.

    ![](Images/Deployment/admin-wipe-claims.png)